bharath20022001/apb_protocol/README.md

 PWDATA | Slave Interface | Write data.
 This bus is driven by the peripheral bus bridge unit during write cycles when PWRITE is high. | 8

+# Test bench

+The test bench was writen by using <a href = "https://www.cocotb.org/" >cocotb</a> framework